 Scoring, Interpretation, and Feedback

-The first number we calculate is the “raw score,” which is the number of correct answers.
+The first number we calculate is the “raw score,” which is the number of correct answers on each fluid reasoning test.
 The raw score is converted into a standard score based on the test’s scoring algorithm, which may take into account age and other demographic factors.
 Then, the percentile rank indicates how your score compares to a normative sample, showing the percentage of people who scored lower than you.
 We put all this in a detailed psychological testing report outlining your strengths and weaknesses.
 We’ll also suggest areas for improvement and strategies for enhancing fluid intelligence, such as engaging in activities that challenge your problem-solving and reasoning skills.

 By understanding and preparing for the structure and content of fluid IQ tests, you can improve your performance and obtain a more accurate assessment of your fluid intelligence.